 All students must complete one full year of an artistic class, normally in grade 9.
-Courses which satisfy this requirement are Study of Dance, Study of Theater Arts, Study of Music, Study of Visual Arts, and Study of Technical Theater.
+Courses which satisfy this requirement are Study of Dance, Study of Theater Arts, Study of Music, Study of Visual Arts, Study of Technical Theater and AP Art History.
+Students must elect one of these yearlong courses to satisfy the requirement.
+AP Art History is open to students in grades 10, 11 and 12.
+Delaying the Study of requirement from grade 9 may only happen by students who are qualified and decide to pursue AP Computer Science in grade 9.